RossBugginsNHS/comms-manager-architecture/docs/kads/032-target-architectue/index.md

 - Change the contract that specifies the events
 - Create new versions of the events
 -
 You can run multiple versions of events, with different consumers having different versions.
 Or you can aim to make event changes backwards compatible.
-However, not always easy as you dont know how consumers are parsing your events.
+However, not always easy as you don't know how consumers are parsing your events.

 **Design events wisely.**